ipnz/Docs/Policies/PrivacyInternetFreedom.md

 ---
 layout: post
 title: Privacy and Internet Freedom
-excerpt: "Privacy and Internet Freedom"
+excerpt: "Privacy and Internet freedom are at risk in New Zealand from mass surveillance by the Government and its allies.
+The Internet Party will remove the legal basis for mass surveillance, and review intelligence co-operation agreements"
 category: policies
 date: 2015-01-01 00:00
 tags: [Privacy, Internet Freedom]